 So if you are building with wood, what type do you use?
 Multiple factors can contribute to this choice, including aesthetics, durability and sustainability.
 Redwood and Cedar have been long-running classics due to their beauty and resistance to rot, but these woods today often aren’t what they used to be.
 Old-growth wood, with the greatest strength and rot resistance, is no longer available due to overharvesting.
 Tropical hardwoods, like Ipe, are gorgeous and last forever!
 But again, overharvesting and rainforest habitat loss are no joke.
 One popular solution is finding old-growth wood reclaimed from old buildings and barns.
 This recycled wood is amazingly durable and has real charm.
 If you prefer new wood, we get it.
 Just search for wood certified by the FSC (Forest Stewardship Committee) for sustainable harvest.

 What’s the deal with wood alternatives?
 To tell the truth, composites (wood fiber bonded with recycled plastic) have come a long way!
 Every year companies like Trex awe us with their new offerings.
 There are even some interesting new products on the market made with bamboo.
-The deck above is built from composite decking, but it loses no charm as a result.
-Composite is highly versatile, stain-able, and increasingly long-lasting.
-Plus, you can feel good about using recycled materials rather than trees (though recycling the composite itself is currently not possible, we hope that it will become possible in the future.)
+The deck above is built from epi wood.
+It also serves as overflow seating as it is built with the perfect sitting height in mind.